ppy/osu-wiki/news/2025/2025-03-02-osumania-7k-world-cup-2025-concludes.md

 ![](/wiki/shared/news/2025-03-02-osumania-7k-world-cup-2025-concludes/TheFunk-and-CrewK.png)

 To many people's surprise, this year's design team had two well-known osu!mania users on board!
-While some users may already know about [TheFunk](https://osu.ppy.sh/users/13981991) and [CrewK](https://osu.ppy.sh/users/11488604)'s side hustles having seen their work throughout the years, fewer people know on their involvement in the official World Cup Design Team.
-With that said, let us give them the opportunity to talk about their creative thought process throughout the tournament!
+While some users may already know about [TheFunk](https://osu.ppy.sh/users/13981991) and [CrewK](https://osu.ppy.sh/users/11488604)'s side hustles having seen their work throughout the years, fewer people know about their involvement in the World Cup design team.
+With that said, we'd like to hear about their creative thought process for this tournament.

 ---